In this post you’ll learn a single keyboard shortcut that allows you to double underline text in Microsoft Word, Excel and PowerPoint.

 In Microsoft Word, you can bypass this Font Dialog box technique by using the CTRL + SHIFT + D shortcut.

 CTRL + SHIFT + D will immediately add a double underline in Word.
 To remove the the double underline, with you text selected simply hit the shortcut again.

 Within the Font Dialog Box, open the Underline Style drop-down and from the options and select the double underline style you want to add to your text or numbers.

 Other Font dialog box options

-Once you are in the Font Dialog box, notice that you have a lot of other options to work with including the strikethrough, double strikethrough, superscript and subscript options.That means that If you memorize the CTRL + SHIFT + F shortcut, you can get at the other options without having to memorize a bunch of other keyboard shortcuts.
+Once you are in the Font Dialog box, notice that you have a lot of other options to work.
+This includes the strikethrough, double strikethrough, superscript and subscript options.That means that If you memorize the CTRL + SHIFT + F shortcut, you can get at all of these options with one shortcut.

 Creating the Accounting Style Formatting in PowerPoint